blinry/blinry.org/content/counter-ring/index.md

 ## Make modifications!

-If you want to make changes to the models, you can find the OpenSCAD source file [on GitHub](https://github.com/blinry/counter-ring).
+If you want to make changes to the models (like changing the inner diamete), you can find the OpenSCAD source file [on GitHub](https://github.com/blinry/counter-ring).
 It has a lot of comments! :)